By: Susan Dugdale | Last modified: 10-02-2023

 What if your carefully polished laugh line isn't caught up, and falls to the floor, shriveling?

 What if your audience shuffles in their seats, folds their arms, raises their eyebrows, and look away?

 Use the links below to move around this long page easily.
-They'll give a good starting point toward understanding how humor works.
+They'll give you a good starting point toward understanding how humor works.

 Plan your humor around your audience.
 Always.